jjiantong/jjiantong.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='gz.ust.hk'>The Hong Kong University of Science and Technology</a> MPhil Student
+subtitle: MPhil Student <a href="https://gz.ust.hk">The Hong Kong University of Science and Technology</a>

 profile:
   align: right